Frequently Asked Room Selection Questions

 Q: Can I live in the same place next year as I did this year?

 A: Yes!
 We call this Homesteading.
 Anyone living in an Apartment or Residence Hall room has the opportunity to select that space before Room Selection Day and, therefore, secure it before anyone else can.
-In Apartments, you will need a majority of the apartment to Homestead in order to keep the apartment.
-So, a four-person apartment will need at least 3 people who plan to stay in order to Homestead.

 Q: I am currently studying abroad.
 How do I sign up for housing for next year?

 A: For students studying abroad, we will be utilizing the Proxy system.
 A Proxy is someone who you have designated to choose your space for you on Room Selection Day.
 You’ll receive, via e-mail, information regarding how the process will work and what you need to do to identify a Proxy.
-If you don’t have a Proxy in mind, the Housing Office staff will be able to assist you in selecting a space during Room Selection Day.
+If you don’t have a Proxy in mind, the Residence Life Office staff will be able to assist you in selecting a space during Room Selection Day.

 Q: I will be studying abroad Fall Semester, what should I do?